 - Parent chat — During the auditions, parents are invited to meet with department faculty for a question and answer session.

 - Student chat — You will have an opportunity to talk with current MSU students about student life and the department.

 Audition personnel may ask you to perform one or more of the following tasks and may ask that some of these tasks be completed within specific guidelines or conditions:

-- Briefly discuss the plays and/or characters of your audition pieces
+- Briefly discuss the choices and/or characters of your audition pieces

-- Re-perform one of your audition pieces with a different set of goals and conditions
+- Re-perform one of your audition pieces with defined adjustments

 - Ask the interviewers some questions relating to the acting program at Missouri State

 Audition dates and locations